 Legality aside, the truth is that many employers now routinely monitor email their employees send and receive.
 For example:

 So how can you avoid problems with workplace email?
 Treat your email system at work as you should your business phone.
-Strictly limit your communications with family and friends.
+Strictly limit your communications to work-related activities and don't access your personal email account on company equipment.
 Don't send any messages that others might interpret as bigoted or unkind; even if your intent was humorous or lighthearted, it won't look that way to others.